Junk foods continue to be advertised to children, ten years on from the introduction of industry codes.

 It's no surprise to us, but Kinder Surprise targeted kids with an interactive game on a digital billboard.

-The advertisement involved an interactive game that comprised of colourful images and childlike music that required the user to touch moving eggs to reveal a surprise toy and collect points.
-There was an age-gate disclaimer ‘by touching play you are confirming you are 14 years or over’ however this could be easily overridden.
+The advertisement involved an interactive game with colourful images and childlike music that required the user to touch moving eggs to reveal a surprise toy and collect points.
+There was an age-gate disclaimer ‘by touching play you are confirming you are 14 years or over’, however this could be easily overridden.

 Ferrero argued that the Interactive Panel was targeted at adults who had kids aged 3-8 years, despite the theme, visuals and simplistic language used being very childlike.
-They stated the aim was merely to catch the attention of adult shoppers and act as a reminder and that engagement with the game was not expected.
-Which one would question, why not just have a static billboard rather than invest in the expensive task of developing a game?
+They said the aim was merely to catch the attention of adult shoppers and act as a reminder and engagement with the game was not expected.
+Which raises the question, why not have a static billboard rather than invest in the expensive task of developing a game?

-A further argument was put forward from Ferrero stating that the Billboard had a lens installed that scanned biometric data and that only 5% of those who engaged with the Billboard were children.
-This is a daunting prospect, as most people would be unaware their data is being collected and is providing powerful information to food marketers.
-On the flip-side, maybe this technology could be used to ‘lock out’ children from playing these advergam
+The Billboard had a lens installed that scanned biometric data; although Ferrero said only 5% of those who engaged with the Billboard were children.
+Most people would be unaware their data is being collected and powerful information provided to food marketers.
+On the flip-side, maybe this technology could be used to ‘lock out’ children from playing these advergames.

 Complaint reference number: 0347/17